Victor had no idea what he had gotten himself into.

 For the first time in his life, he flew outside the confines of a plane.
 Namely, the dragon carried him in palm—because his back was too good for Victor—as he flew north of the mountain, towards the Valbin village where he took that damn request.
 Victor hated the experience; not only did he take the icy wind head on in the face, the dragon held him tight and could crush him any moment.

-Victor had had terrible luck streak lately, and no amount of Luck stat increase changed it.
-Dying on Earth to end up in this fantasy world, falling in with brigands to make ends’ meets, narrowingly avoiding death half a dozen times, and then getting caught by a giant dragon on his very first adventurer quest.
+Victor had had a terrible luck streak lately, and no amount of Luck stat increase changed it.
+Dying on Earth to end up in this fantasy world, falling in with brigands to make ends’ meets, barely avoiding death half a dozen times, and then getting caught by a giant dragon on his very first adventurer quest.

 This world sucked!

 “Your Majesty!”
-Victor shouted, as the duo left the snowy mountain to the grasslands, the sight of the village coming to life under the morning sun.
+Victor shouted, as the duo left the snowy mountain for the grasslands, the sight of the village coming to life under the morning sun.
 “I should go alone!
 The guard will sound the alarm at your coming!”

 The dragon would have none of it.
 “Minion, a king sometimes must show his face to his subjects, so they may remember who rules them.
 Also, I do not trust you yet not to have lied to me, especially about this ‘class system’.”

 In hindsight, Victor wondered if informing a giant red dragon about it had been his brightest idea.

 How could he have known?
 Every civilized person on this goddamn planet knew about it!
 They even had Class Scholars!

 As expected, as they reached the village’s wooden ramparts, Victor heard the song of bells, the city watch sounding the alarm upon seeing the dragon.
 Not that it would help.
 Victor had heard a single dragon could devastate a country single-handedly, and Vainqueur seemed huge even by reptilian standards.